Table of Contents

 The Indus River is important in agriculture in Ladakh.
 The weather conditions of this region are cold and dry, hence, the ability to grow crops is restricted.
 However, the water supply from the Indus enables the farming of barley, wheat, and certain vegetables.
 The availability of these crops is crucial for the sustenance of the local population, a good number of whom practice subsistence farming.

-The river also flows through Leh, the capital of Ladakh, and reaches western parts of the region subsequently flowing through Kargil and into Pakistan.
+The river also flows through Leh, the capital of Ladakh, and reaches western parts of the region subsequently flowing through Kargil .
 Even though the stretch of the Indus River in Jammu and Kashmir is limited, its usefulness for the region’s ecology and economy is great.
 Along with irrigation for crops, drinking water and water for domestic use, as well as local industry in the region also depend on the river.

 The Indus Valley Civilization: The Cradle of Ancient Culture

 The Indus River region is home to some of the world’s oldest and most sophisticated civilizations.
 It was during this time that the Indus Valley Civilization was known to thrive.
 This civilization, which existed between 3300 BCE to 1300 BCE, is one of the earliest advances urban cultures in the world.
-This civilization spread throughout Pakistan and some parts of India, with the Indus River inclusive in its core.
+This civilization spread throughout some parts of India, with the Indus River inclusive in its core.

 Mohenjo-Daro and Harappa were cities on the bank of the Indus River that displayed highly developed urbanization.
 The streets were planned, and there were sophisticated drainage systems and water storage centers.
 Everything was highly organized.
 The people living in the Indus Valley Civilization depended on the Indus River for agricultural, commercial, and everyday activities.
 They cultivated wheat, barley, and cotton, and also traded through the river with neighboring territories.